Sportsbook Bonuses & Sign-Up Offers Explained

 Sportsbooks compete for customers in a number of ways.
 Some offer better odds than their competitors, some have faster payouts, and others rely on top-notch customer service.
 They do all this with one goal in mind: attracting potential bettors to their platform.
 Bonuses are perhaps the most common lure sportsbooks drop in the betting waters to entice bettors to join their sites.
 Understanding how these bonuses work is vital to getting the most out of your sports betting experience.

-Get the biggest sign-up bonuses offered this season by checking our list of top betting sites.
+Find the best sign-up bonuses offered this season by checking our list of best betting bonuses.
 Every site on the list has their best deposit bonus offer listed.

 There’s two main kinds of bonuses: sign-up bonuses, which only apply to your initial deposit or your first few bets, and ongoing bonuses, which apply to the entire length of your sports betting.
 It’s important to consider both in order to maximize the value of your bonuses over the length of your betting career.
 This is called “Lifetime Value” and, if you plan on betting for a sustained period, it’s singularly important.
 Don’t get taken in by a big, sexy deposit bonus until you read the wagering requirement, but at the same time, don’t leave money on the table.